maple5717/wrp_workspace/readme.md

 1. Ubuntu >= 20.04 (22.04 is preferred)
 2. ROS2 installed (tested with humble and foxy)

+# Warnings #
+1. The camera pose in urdf file is not calibrated, same as the foorprinti info in nav_params.yaml
+2. Behavior server and controller send conflict commands when obstacle is ahead.

 <!-- ROS1 installed (tested with noetic)

 ros1_bridge (correct version) installed (see [this link](https://github.com/ros2/ros1_bridge)) -->